 As a Commissioner for Water District 90, Tom Tasa is committed to improving service and managing growth in a way that preserves the rural environment of the area and does not adversely affect the rate structure of existing customers.
 His priorities include exploring ways to maximize the Water District's ability to manage available water resources to better plan for seasonal use and supply; and, continuing to look into the possibility of utilizing other sources of water to lessen the Water District's dependability on the City of Seattle's water supply.

-LOCAL FOCUS: King County Water District No. 107 supplies water and wastewaterservice to Factoria, Newport Hills and surrounding areas.
-The district is governed by an elected three member board of commissioners.
+by an elected three member board of commissioners.
 The District's goal is to continue to provide safe, reliable and economical water and wastewater service.